pleaobraga/react-scaffold/README.md

     Component.jsx
 ```

-So each component has its on test, storie, jsx file and a index to export all of it.
+So each component has its own tests, stories, jsx file and a index to export what is necessary.

-This architechture is easy to mantain because to fix a component you can go in its folder and change ereything from it.
+This architechture is easy to mantain because to fix a component you can go in its folder and change everything of it.

 ### Reducers

-For this example I did not split the reducer from the action creators because this project is too small, but if the project increase so slit reducer from actions.
+For this example I did not split the reducer from the action creators because this project is too small, but if the project increase it's better split reducer from its actions.

 ### Utils

-In the utils folder I keep some functions and the contants files
+In the utils folder I keep some functions and the constants files

 ## Dynamic Import and Performance

-Nowadays we need to pay attention on performace, if we do not take care of it your project wold work but slowly and the client expetrience become very frustated.
+Nowadays we need to pay attention on performace, if we do not take care of it, your project would work but slowly and the customer experience will be very frustrating.

-I created in ths project a component called DynamicImport, it is integrate with the webpack so you can create diferent bundles with it and import them dynamically so you only will import the correct bundle for that page.
+I created in ths project a component called **DynamicImport**, it is integrated with the webpack what is does is basically import the bundle of the content only when the component is rendered in the page.

-It is applyed on the **routes.js** file, so each page you import will automaticaly create a new bandle performaticly bundle.
+It is apply on the **routes.js** file, so each page that you import will automaticaly create a new optimal bundle.

 Check on the routes file how to use it and check the DynamicImport component to see how it works